bmrf/tron/README.md

 # USE

 0. FIRST THINGS FIRST: If there are pending Windows updates, reboot the machine and allow them to install.
-This isn't *required* but is strongly recommended.
+Not *required* but is strongly recommended.

 1. [Download Tron](https://www.reddit.com/r/TronScript/).
 The download links are in the top post in [/r/TronScript](https://www.reddit.com/r/TronScript).
 If you download the self-extracting `.exe` file, run it and it will extract `tron.bat` and the `\resources` folder to the current directory.
 Copy both of them to the **Desktop** of the target machine.

 2. Tron can be run with Windows in either Safe Mode or Regular mode.
-Regular mode is generally recommended for a first go around.
+Regular mode is generally recommended unless the system is severly infected.

-3. Right-click on `tron.bat` and select "**Run as Administrator**"
+3. Right-click `tron.bat` and select "**Run as Administrator**"

-4. Wait anywhere from **3-10 hours** (yes, it really takes that long; no, do **not** cancel it in the middle of it running)
+4. Wait anywhere from **3-10 hours** (yes, it really takes that long; no, do **not** cancel it in the middle of running)

       *Note: You'll need to manually click "scan" in the MBAM window that appears part of the way through Stage 3: Disinfect.
 Tron will continue in the background with its other tasks while waiting for you though, so the script won't stall if you're not around to hit "scan" immediately.*

 5. **Reboot!** Reboot the system before doing *anything else*.

-By default the master log file is at `C:\Logs\tron\tron.log`.
+By default the master log is at `C:\Logs\tron\tron.log`.
 If you want to change this, read the section on changing defaults below.

 Depending how badly the system is infected, it could take anywhere from 3 to 10 hours to run.
 I've personally observed times between 4-8 hours, and one user reported a run time of 30 hours.
 Basically set it and forget it.

 If you run with the `-udl` switch, it will automatically email me the run logs at the end of the script.
 Not required but greatly appreciated if you can.

+NOTE: Each sub-stage script (e.g. `stage_2_de-bloat.bat`) can be run individually apart from Tron.
+Just remember to run them as Administrator if you go this route.

 # COMMAND-LINE USE